 There has to be an evaluation of the effectiveness of the legal instruments adopted at Union level.
 Evaluation is also necessary to determine any obstacles to the proper functioning of the European judicial area.
 It should focus on specific problems and therefore facilitate full application of the mutual recognition principle.
 Judicial cooperation in criminal matters should be pursued as the first area for evaluation. but other policy areas will have to follow such as respect for asylum procedures in relevant legislation.
 Evaluation procedures should be adapted to the policy area in question where necessary.

-The European Council invites the Commission to evaluation mechanism based on the well-established system of peer-evaluation.
+• submit one or several proposals under Article 70 TFEU concerning the evaluation of policies under Title V TFEU.
+This proposal/s should, where appropriate, include an evaluation mechanism based on the well-established system of peer-evaluation.
 Evaluation should be carried out periodically, include an efficient follow-up system, and should facilitate better understanding of national systems in order to identify best practice and obstacles to cooperation.
 Professionals should be able to contribute to the evaluations.
 The Council should, in principle, have a leading role in the evaluation process, and in particular its follow-up.